fmap-archive/typeclasses.js/README.md

 Typeclasses.js
 ==============

-:warning: Rather useless, mostly proof-of-concept. :warning:
+  - :warning: Rather useless, mostly proof-of-concept.
+  - :warning: The interface is shit.
+Plans for revision are described [here](https://github.com/fmap/typeclasses.js/issues/4).

 Typeclasses are generic interfaces that provide a common set of features for different types of values.
 When similar structure is imposed over differently